sclorg-distgit/rh-mongodb30upg/README.md

-# rh-mongodb30upg
+# Package rh-mongodb30upg for Software Collections

-Meta package for rh-mongodb30upg SCL, meant only for upgrading to MongoDB 3.2
+This repository contains sources for RPMs that are used to build Software Collections for CentOS by SCLo SIG.

+Find other branches for specific sources.